MrPowers/chispa/README.md

 ## Schema mismatch messages

-DataFrame equality messages peform schema comparisons before analyzing the actual content of the DataFrames.
+DataFrame equality messages perform schema comparisons before analyzing the actual content of the DataFrames.
 DataFrames that don't have the same schemas should error out as fast as possible.

 Let's compare a DataFrame that has a string column an integer column with a DataFrame that has two integer columns to observe the schema mismatch message.